 Hair dye injuries can be distressing, painful, and potentially life-threatening.
-While some symptoms can be clearly linked to the use of hair dye, others may be more deceptive.
+While some side effects can be clearly linked to the use of hair dye, others may be more deceptive.
 You may not realise at first that your symptoms have anything to do at all with using a hair dye.
-If any of these symptoms manifest within a short time of having dyed your hair, it could be because of a reaction to the chemicals in the dye.
+If any of these symptoms manifest within a short time of having dyed your hair, it could be because of an allergic reaction to the chemicals in the dye.

 Common symptoms of a hair dye injury include: